 Florence is one of the great cities of Italy, and an art lovers paradise.
 I can’t wait to get back to see more!

 If you want to see the art galleries of Florence, I strongly suggest that you purchase tickets in advance either online or at the galleries themselves.
+Here are some to choose from, including combination tickets.

 Have you been to Florence?
 What was your impression?